 We all have our own agency in life, so why is it that we sometimes feel disconnected from our behaviors as if we aren’t the ones choosing them?
 You may find that you have a series of defaults, which can be anything from always saying no to invitations to go out, eating anything when it is offered, or always avoiding challenging social situations.
 The thing about operating according to your defaults is this…defaults rob you of your choice!
 For example, if your default is to always say “yes” to dessert whenever it is offered, then you will feel no agency or empowerment when you are faced with the option of dessert after a meal.
 However, if you instead pause, mindfully consider the option, THEN choose to have the dessert, you will likely feel more connected to, and satisfied with that choice.
+We all have the power of choice.

 Similarly, you might find that you often feel overly full because your default is to always say yes when offered food.
 However, if you harness your agency, you will recognize that you do have a choice to say “no thank you” if you don’t truly want that dessert.
 There are no objective right or wrong choices.
 However, whether your choice aligns with your default or not, it will always feel better emotionally for you to make a mindful choice that reinforces your sense of agency.